UKDynasty/ukdynasty.github.io/bylaws/index.md

 ### 1.3 Taxi squads

 5 spots are available in addition to normal rosters for taxi squad players.
 These players can’t be used in your starting lineup.

+**Note:** from the 2026 off-season onwards, the taxi squad will be reduced to 4 players.

 To designate a player to the taxi squad, they must be demoted to the taxi squad on MyFantasyLeague prior to the designation deadline, the Sunday before Week 1 of the season.